bsloan666/docker-pandas/README.md

 exit
 ```

-You will find pandas module and all of its (Ubuntu) dependencies here:
+You will find pandas module and all of its (Ubuntu) dependencies here in your local area:
 ```
 ls -l local-storage/site-packages
 ```